Patient education: Biceps tendinitis or tendinopathy (Beyond the Basics)

 Although the most common cause of tendinopathy is wear and tear over time, overuse can cause sudden swelling and tendinitis.
 It can also be caused by other conditions, including rheumatic diseases.

 Tendinopathy is a common problem.
 The risk of developing tendinopathy increases with age and is higher in people who routinely perform activities that require repetitive overhead activities in work or sport.
 Treatment focuses on resting the injured tendon to allow healing, using techniques to decrease pain, and exercising to improve muscle strength and tendon stability.
 In most patients, biceps tendinopathy resolves with treatment.

 Tendinitis can affect many different tendons in the body.
 Other forms of tendinitis are discussed separately.
-(See "Patient information: Rotator cuff tendinitis and tear (Beyond the Basics)" and "Patient information: Elbow tendinopathy (tennis and golf elbow) (Beyond the Basics)".)
+(See "Patient education: Rotator cuff tendinitis and tear (Beyond the Basics)" and "Patient education: Elbow tendinopathy (tennis and golf elbow) (Beyond the Basics)".)

 WHAT IS BICEPS TENDINOPATHY?

 The biceps muscle is located in the front of the upper arm, and is used when lifting, bending the elbow, and reaching up over the head.
 The upper portion of the biceps muscle attaches to the front of the shoulder in two places, and the lower portion attaches to a bone in the forearm (figure 1).
 Lifting, pulling, reaching, or throwing repeatedly can lead to biceps tendinopathy or even tears of the upper biceps tendon.

 Patients with biceps tendinopathy typically have pain in the front of the shoulder that worsens at night.
 Pain may increase with lifting, pulling, or repetitive overhead reaching.
 Symptoms usually develop slowly over time with tendinopathy, although they may begin all of a sudden in people with tendinitis or biceps rupture.